Orangera1n/s1nkbyp4ss/README.md

-# hammerJB
+# s1nkbyp4ss
 ### for all iOS devices and versions
-100% real, no verification, 2023, working, comes with saily and cydia (loss of data MAY occur, back up device beforehand)
+100% real, no verification, 2023, working, comes with saily and cydia, free, A12-A16, purple mode (loss of data MAY occur, back up device beforehand)

+## What is this this this this this this

+this is an icloud bypasss tool for both A11 and bleow and A12 and above. this even truns off find my iphone.

 ## what u will need

-a hammer from the hardware store, DIY ones do work but the success rate is lower
+a sink, hopefully u have one, espically if u have internet access

-an iOS device on any iOS (ipad or iphone), other apple products will probably work with this also
+an iOS device on any iOS (ipad or iphone), other apple products will probably work with this also, that is icloud locked.

 ## how 2 complete

 #### initial setup

-for best results and to prevent damage to other items, its ideal to set your device ontop of a brick or something similar, sidewalk/pavement works well in this situation
+for best results and to prevent damage to other items, its ideal to remove everything fron the sink aswell as everythign near the sink.

-also, its a good idea to make sure ur hammer is made from metal and very strong
+also, its a good idea to make sure ur sink is in the counter, not above.

-#### the jelbrek
+#### the bypass

-now is a good time to turn ur idevice or ipad is ON, for best results that battery and cpu has to be running hot (at least 69°C)
+now is a good time to turn ur idevice or ipad is ON, for best results that battery and cpu has to be running very hot or cold (at least 69°C for hot or -69°C for cold)

-equip your hammer in your hand (left or right should do)

-swing back so the hammer just passess your ear
+throw it in the sink

+turn on the hot or cold water

-make sure the trajectory of the hammer is aimed for your idevice or ipad
+make sure the heat or coldness is max

-power that hammer full force at your device or ipad, make sure it hits the center full force

-if your screen doesnt turn black at this stage, you may need to try again, this can take a few tries as the exploit isnt reliable
+if your screen doesnt turn black at this stage, you may need to try again, this can take a few tries as the exploit is unc0ver 8.0 level reliable sometimes.

-however, if your device screen turns black, you are broken from jail! (jailbroken!)
+however, if your device screen turns black, you are have your device FMI off.

 ### QnA